Coupling couples with copulas: analysis of assortative matching on risk attitude: Abstract

 \section{Abstract}

-\baselineskip=14pt
+\baselineskip=23pt

 We investigate patterns of assortative matching on risk attitude, using self-reported (ordinal) data on risk attitudes for males and females within married couples, from the German Socio-Economic Panel over the period 2004-2012.
-We apply a novel copula-based bivariate panel ordinal model to this data set.
-In the first step, a copula-based Markov model is used to relate the marginal distribution of the response in different time periods, separately for males and females.
-In the second step, another copula is used to couple the males' and females' conditional (on the past) distributions.
-This coupling copula accounts for the dependence between males and females, and is therefore the focal point of the paper.
-We find positive dependence, both in the middle of the distribution, and in the joint tails, and we interpret this as positive assortative matching on risk attitude.
-This provides evidence to reject standard assortative matching theories based on risk-sharing assumptions, and to favour models based on alternative assumptions such as the ability of agents to control income risk, or limited commitment in the marriage contract.
-By estimating the model separately for different time ranges, we then find evidence that middle- and tail-dependence both increase with years of marriage, and this is interpreted as evidence of ``socialization''. \\
+We apply a novel copula-based bivariate panel ordinal model.
+Estimation is in two steps: firstly, a copula-based Markov model is used to relate the marginal distribution of the response in different time periods, separately for males and females; secondly, another copula is used to couple the males' and females' conditional (on the past) distributions.
+We find positive dependence, both in the middle of the distribution, and in the joint tails, and we interpret this as positive assortative matching (PAM).
+Hence we reject standard assortative matching theories based on risk-sharing assumptions, and favour models based on alternative assumptions such as the ability of agents to control income risk.
+We also find evidence of ``assimilation"; that is, PAM appearing to increase with years of marriage. \\

 {\it JEL classification:} {C33; C51; D81} \\

 {\it Keywords:} {Copula models; Joint tail probabilities; Markov models; Panel ordinal data; Risk-lovers/avoiders.}